iandow/opencv_aws_lambda/README.md

 aws lambda create-function --function-name $FUNCTION_NAME --timeout 10 --role arn:aws:iam::$ACCOUNT_ID:role/$ROLE_NAME --handler app.lambda_handler --region us-west-2 --runtime python3.6 --environment "Variables={BUCKET_NAME=$BUCKET_NAME,S3_KEY=$S3_KEY}" --code S3Bucket="$BUCKET_NAME",S3Key="$ZIPFILE"
 ```

 One of the side effects of this approach is that the applciation code together with the dependencies exceeds 3MB.
-So, you cannot view the application code in the AWS Lambda Function editor.
+So, you cannot view the application code in the AWS Lambda function editor.
 See deployment Option #2 (below) to workaround this error:

 ![images/editor_error.png](images/editor_error.png)

-### Deploy Option #2 (preferred) - Lambda Function with libraries as Lambda Layers.
+### Deploy Option #2 (preferred) - Lambda function with libraries as Lambda layers.

 1. Edit the Lambda function code to do whatever you want it to do.
 ```
 vi app.py
 ```

-2. Publish the OpenCV Python library as a lambda layer.
+2. Publish the OpenCV Python library as a Lambda layer.
 ```
 LAMBDA_LAYERS_BUCKET=lambda-layers-$ACCOUNT_ID
 LAYER_NAME=cv2